Overview of Christian Beliefs and Practices

 Christians have a strong belief in the afterlife and much of their lives are directed at achieving eternal peace in Heaven.
 They believe that Jesus was the son of God and came to earth to teach through his actions and lessons.

-These writings are known as the Christian Bible and make up the scriptures, the Old and the New Testaments.
+These writings, collectively known as the Bible, make up the scriptures, the Old and the New Testaments.
 According to the New Testament, Jesus sacrificed himself to his enemies and was crucified.
 This sacrifice was made to pay for the sins of all mankind.
 A true believer in Jesus and the Christian faith will be forgiven for sins as a result of Jesus’ sacrifice and gain eternal life in Heaven.

 From Catholics to Mormons to Lutherans, Christianity has inspired many other religions, each with its own emphasis and interpretation of the Bible.
 Although these religions hold slightly different beliefs, they follow the same principles and share similar funeral rituals.

-Christian funeral services serve the same purpose: to pray for the soul of the deceased, as well as to offer comfort and support to the bereaved.
+Christian funeral services serve the same purpose: to pray for the soul of the deceased and offer comfort and support to the bereaved.
 The typical Christian funeral includes:

 - An opening statement lead by the priest or minister.
-Depending on the religion it may be either a prayer, a statement that shows support to the bereaved, or a combination of both.
+Depending on the religion, the service may open with a prayer, a statement that shows support to the bereaved, or a combination of both.

 - Prayers and hymns are read and sung throughout the funeral.
 Guests are often encouraged to read or sing along at appropriate times.